rucinskimaciej/tapsterbot/README.md

 ## Versions
 1. astro - (tag: vAstro) - The base version of the project, with calibrations workflows and assets.
 Done.
 2. bb8 - Verson with documentation and CURL commands.
-On going.
+Done.
 3. c3po - A future version with a client (written in Python?) to use to drive the bot.
 Not started.
 4. dalek - A future version with Robot Framework keywords to use to drive the bot.
 Not started.
 5. deckard - A future version with maybe an Android app which can drive the bot?
 Not started.